 Of course, I think some folks believe gear will magically make their photos better.
 It won’t.
 However, once you ramp up your skills and techniques, and gain experience, gear can make your photos better because you are able to leverage the benefits of that new gear.

-Wanting a Lot is a Good Thing if Curated Well
+Wanting a Lot is a Good Thing if We Can Curate Our Wants Well

-The counterpoint to wanting too little is that, it depends on the kind of things you want.
-If it is something that provides happiness then its something that it is worth wanting a lot.
+The counterpoint to wanting too little is that sometimes it also depends on the kind of things you want.

-Would wanting a lot, even if its good, cost a lot?
+Would want a lot, even if it is good, cost a lot?
 Maybe.
 Even good things in life cost a fair bit if there are extreme benefits.